About

 What do you write about?

+Good Lord!
 Who made that awesome header image?

-Rob Englebright, who is a proper real illustrator/cartoonist in between being an awesome programme manager and standards geek par excellence.
+Rob Englebright, who is a proper real illustrator/cartoonist in between being an awesome former programme manager and standards geek par excellence.
 He also designed the house robots on Robot Wars!

-What’s all the audio stuff?
+What’s all the multimedia stuff?

 Mixcloud: DJ mixes combining people talking about education and very noisy electronic music.